 In some cases, the given coordinate is not an absolute position but a relative value (e.g., the second position in set arrow ... rto).
 In most cases, the given value serves as difference to the first position.
-If the given coordinate resides in a logarithmic axis the value is interpreted as factor.
+If the given coordinate belongs to a log-scaled axis, a relative value is interpreted as multiplier.
 For example, plots an arrow from position 100,5 to position 1000,7 since the x axis is logarithmic while the y axis is linear.

 '''

-set logscale x set arrow 100,5 rto 10,2
+set logscale x

+set arrow 100,5 rto 10,2

 '''

 If one (or more) axis is timeseries, the appropriate coordinate should be given as a quoted time string according to the timefmt format string.
 See set xdata (p.
-157) and set timefmt (p.
-154).
-Gnuplot will also accept an integer expression, which will be interpreted as seconds from 1 January 2000.
+171) and set timefmt (p.
+168).
+Gnuplot will also accept an integer expression, which will be interpreted as seconds relative to 1 January 1970.